 Electronic Alcohol Tester

-Investigators: David Saul, student in the School of Business, da Vinci Center; Illya Kajan, student in the School of Business, da Vinci Center; Boris Solomonov, student in the School of Business, da Vinci Center; Matthew Leccadito, School of Engineering, Department of Electrical and Computer Engineering; and Alex Ucci, School of Business, da Vinci Center
+Principal investigators: David Saul, student in the School of Business, da Vinci Center; Illya Kajan, student in the School of Business, da Vinci Center; Boris Solomonov, student in the School of Business, da Vinci Center; Matthew Leccadito, School of Engineering, Department of Electrical and Computer Engineering; and Alex Ucci, School of Business, da Vinci Center

 Description: This invention is a novel portable testing device that can measure the alcohol content in a solution.
 This device is primarily being developed for three different uses: a personal safety device, a law enforcement aid and a tool for home brewers.